gnois/losty/README.md

 Losty = [**_L_**uaty](https://github.com/gnois/luaty) + [**_O_**penResty](http://openresty.org)

-Losty is a modern and practical web framework running atop OpenResty with minimal dependencies.
+Losty is a practical web framework running atop OpenResty with minimal dependencies.

 Putting functions first and foremost, Losty is similar to middleware based frameworks like Koa.js, but comes included with opinionated batteries, such as: